Cue/hegemon/README.md

 # Hegemon

-hegemon is a set of tools and libraries for running the Rhino javascript implementation on the JVM.
+hegemon is a set of tools and libraries for running the latest [Rhino](https://developer.mozilla.org/en-US/docs/Rhino) javascript implementation on the JVM.

-For examples of what it can do and how to use it, see the [example application][https://github.com/Cue/hegemon-example].
+For examples of what it can do and how to use it, see the [example application](https://github.com/Cue/hegemon-example).

+hegemon currently embeds Rhino 1.7R4, supporting JavaScript 1.8.

 Add it to your project with maven: